agkaminski/Pocket265/README.md

 # Simulator

 Pocket265 simulator is there to make FW developement easier, but it can be also used to get a feel for the computer usage.
-I2C memory and UART are not simulated.
+Only UART is not simulated.
 It uses [simak65](https://github.com/agkaminski/simak65) simulator code.

+## Usage

+./pocket265-sim [OPTIONS]

+where options are:
+- -c: path to the computer ROM (obligatory),
+- -f: simulated CPU frequency, from 0 (max speed, no throttling) to 20000000 (Hz),
+- -r: simulated RAM size in bytes,
+- -e: simulated EEPROM file (will be updated after end of the simulation, if write is performed!),
+- -h: usage.

+## Builing

 To run the simulation first build and install [simak65](https://github.com/agkaminski/simak65):
 <pre>